-Many people deal with difficult situations at work using negotiation and teamwork skills, yet forget to use these same skills when coparenting with their former partner.
+Many people deal with difficult situations at work using negotiation and teamwork skills, yet forget to use these same skills when co-parenting with their former partner.

-Why should divorced/ separated parents try to cooperate so that they can coparent their children?
+Parents try to cooperate so that they can co-parent their children?

 Benefits of working together as co-parents following divorce or separation include: